Girls Just Want to Have Fun: Background

-The song was written by Robert Hazard, who recorded a demo of it in 1979.
-Hazard wrote the song from a male point of view.
-Lauper's version appeared on her 1983 debut solo record She's So Unusual.
-Lauper changed some of the lyrics at the suggestion of her producer and she also had her own suggestions about how her version should sound.
-The track is a synthesizer-backed anthem, from a feminist perspective, conveying the point that all women really want is to have the same experiences that men can.
+The track is a synthesizer-backed anthem, from a feminist perspective, conveying the point that all women really want is to have the same experiences that men can have.
 Gillian G. Gaar, author of She's a Rebel: The History of Women in Rock & Roll (2002), described the single and corresponding video as a "strong feminist statement", an "anthem of female solidarity" and a "playful romp celebrating female camaraderie."
+The song is in the key of F♯ major.